-Members have lots of ways to get involved, from getting hands dirty at our regular working bees and helping out with day-to-day care of the garden to the planning and organisation of our activities at our general meetings.
+Members have lots of ways to get involved, from getting hands dirty at our regular working bees and helping out with day-to-day care of the garden to the planning and organisation of our activities at our Garden Talks.

 Frequently asked questions:

 I am not a member – can I take veggies from the garden?

 We respectfully request that non-members do not harvest produce from Mort Bay Community Garden.
 If you would like to benefit from the work of our members, please join up.
 This way, you get all the benefits of being involved in a community garden and, as our modest membership fees are our only ongoing income, you are also helping us keep Mort Bay Community Garden running: it’s a win-win!

 I am a member – can I take veggies from the garden?

 Paid-up members are welcome to take sensible amounts of produce from the garden.
 Whole vegetables that take longer to grow, for example zucchini or kohlrabi, are typically harvested monthly at the working bees to share among the members.
 Faster growing produce, such as greens like kale or endive where individual leaves can be picked, can be harvested by individuals between the bees.
 If you are not sure, just ask!

 - All gardeners should treat each other with respect, in keeping with the philosophy of Mort Bay Community Garden.

 - Gardeners must keep their membership up to date.
 You are not insured otherwise.

 - Please take care of the native plants surrounding the vegetable beds.